ROCKLAND COUNTY WOMEN'S BAR ASSOCIATION BY-LAWS

 Section 3 - Preadmission Members

-Law students and law graduates or clerks not yet admitted to any Bar shall be eligible for preadmission membership.
-Law students shall not be entitled to vote in Chapter or Association elections or with respect to Association By-Laws, nor shall they be entitled to hold office or chair any committee of the Chapter, but shall be entitled to exercise all other rights and privileges of a member of the Chapter and the Association.
-Law graduates and clerks shall not be entitled to vote in Association elections or with respect to Association By-Laws nor shall they be entitled to hold Chapter office but shall be entitled to vote in Chapter elections, to chair any Chapter committee, and to exercise all other rights and privileges of a member of the Chapter and the Association.
+Law students and law school graduates not yet admitted to the Bar of the State of New York shall be eligible for Preadmission Membership.
+Such members shall be entitled to vote in Chapter elections or with respect to the By-Laws of the Chapter.
+Such members shall not be entitled to vote in Association elections or with respect to Association By-Laws.
+Such members shall not be entitled to hold office or chair any committee of the Chapter but shall be entitled to exercise all other rights and privileges of a member of the Chapter and the Association.

 Section 4 - Retired Members